Menu

 Māori and Indigenous Health minor

-You can complete the minor in the Bachelor of Arts, Commerce, Digital Screen, Health, Product Design, Science, Social and Environmental Sustainability, Sport, or Youth and Community Leadership.
+For the minor in the Bachelor of Arts, Commerce, Digital Screen, Health, Product Design, Science, Social and Environmental Sustainability, Sport, or Youth and Community Leadership, complete the following courses:

-Choose 75 points from the following courses, with at least 45 points above 100 level:
+• 75 points chosen from these courses, with at least 45 points above 100-level

 Māori and Indigenous Health